Aravind-1294/Mnist-fashion-classification/README.md

 # Mnist-fashion-classification
 This is the classification project on Minist fashion data set using CNN.
 Project:
-The project started with importing some of the importatn libraries like numpy ,pandas , tensorflow and keras. for this project i used keras tuner for the hyperparameter tuning of the number of neurons.
+The project started with importing some of the important libraries like numpy ,pandas , tensorflow and keras. for this project i used keras tuner for the hyperparameter tuning of the number of neurons.

 so firstly i created a function for the hyperparameters.I used 2 convolution layers then flatten a flatten layer and lastly 2 Dense layers given with different values.Then compiled the process with adam optimizer.